dwarvesf/playbook/operations/make-remote-working-works.md

 ---
 title: Make remote working works
-date: 2016-01-17
-description: Being office-present keeps you effective.
+description: "Being office-present keeps you effective.
 Firms lean on that.
 It explains why companies are down to invest a fortune on building creative office with other benefit packages.
 There's nothing wrong about that.
-I'm just saying there are others ways to keep people.
+I'm just saying there are others ways to keep people."
+date: 2016-01-17
 authors:
   - duynglam
 tags: